Grimalo/cognitive_distortion_spanish/README.md

 This repository contains the following:

-* **Code:** The code for this project, implemented in Google Colab, is provided in the `code` directory (or specify the exact file name, e.g., `cognitive_distortion_classifier.ipynb`).
+* **Code:** The code for this project, implemented in Google Colab, is provided in the `code` directory (`cognitive_distortion_classifier.ipynb`).
 This includes the data preprocessing, model training, and evaluation scripts.

 * **Dataset:** The processed dataset, translated into Spanish and vectorized for use with the BETO model, is available in the `data` directory.